-America’s newest national monuments will preserve 1.8 million acres of public lands connecting fragile ecosystems into one of the largest and most diverse protected areas of desert lands in the world.
+These new parks will preserve 1.8 million acres in one of the largest and most diverse protected areas of desert lands in the world.

 Today, President Barack Obama created three long-awaited new national monuments in the California desert.
 These sites—the Castle Mountains, Mojave Trails, and Sand to Snow National Monuments—will preserve a staggering 1.8 million acres of fragile and spectacular lands, from Joshua tree forests to colorful canyons to dramatic mountain ranges to bighorn sheep and desert tortoise habitat.